Marine Education Internship: Summer 2015

-Interns will assist with environmental education programs, including on-site programs, off-site programs, and festivals, including CCS’s signature summer week of events: Whale Week: A Celebration of the Sea.
-Interns will assist in the staffing of the Center’s informational and sales kiosk on MacMillian Pier; designing and delivering presentations, answering questions about CCS, marine mammals and ocean conservation issues, and other general duties.
-Intern may assist with a theater project, create displays for the CCS’s laboratory, and help create lesson plans and activities that are aligned with the Massachusetts State Frameworks.
+Intern will assist with environmental education programs, including on-site programs, off-site programs, and festivals, including CCS’s signature summer week of events: Whale Week: A Celebration of the Sea.
+Interns will assist in the staffing of the Center’s informational and sales kiosk on MacMillian Pier, and our new exhibit space near Commercial St; designing and delivering presentations, answering questions about CCS, marine mammals and ocean conservation issues, and other general duties.
+Intern may assist with boat based harbor exploration cruises and educational advertising.

-Other Responsibilities- Each intern will take on a project which they will work on for the duration of their internship.
-The project must be proposed by the student and agreed upon with the CCS staff.
-At the end of the internship the intern will present the project to the staff, volunteers, and members of the public.
+Other Responsibilities: Each intern will take on a project which they will work on for the duration of their internship.

 Interns must have their own transportation, and housing is not provided.
-A small stipend will be available
+A small stipend is provided.

-Interns must be able to commit to at least two months; start and end dates are flexible due to school schedules.
+-Interns must be able to commit to at least two-three months; preferred start date-end date beginning June to mid August, but dates are flexible based on school schedules.

-Interns must work a minimum of 15-20 hours per week.
+-Interns must work a minimum of 20 hours per week.

 Capacity for Conservation